Undergraduate Degrees

 There are three ways to pay with a Canadian bank account.

-- Add Emily Carr University as a new bill payee in your online or mobile banking.
+• Add Emily Carr University as a bill payee in your online banking.
 Then, you can send your tuition deposit as a bill payment.
+Bank bill payments take up to one week (7 days) to reach ECU.

-- Pay with your debit card at the ECU campus.
+• Pay in-person with your debit card or cash at ECU Finance on campus.

-- Mail us a cheque or money order payable to Emily Carr University.
+• Drop-off or mail a cheque or money order payable to Emily Carr University.
+Mail can take up to two weeks (14 days) to reach ECU.

 Paying from Outside Canada